mgius/Resume/resume.md

- * Assisted students in introductory programming courses, with a focus on driving the students to finding their own solutions, rather than accepting solutions from the tutor.
+ * Assisted students in introductory programming courses, with a focus on driving the students to finding their own solutions, rather than accepting solutions from the tutor
  * Observed and reported common difficulties and frustrations to professors